SamWang32191/Switch-Omo-Config/README.md

 ## How it works

 1. Detects whether you’re in a project that has a `.opencode/` directory.
-2. Chooses the working config directory:
-   - If `.opencode/` exists in the current directory: uses `.opencode/`
-   - Otherwise: uses `~/.config/opencode/`
+2. If `.opencode/` does not exist, prompts whether to create it for project-local switching.
+   - Your answer is persisted to `./.switch-omo-config.create-opencode` (`y` or `n`) so you won’t be asked again in that directory.
+   - If you answer `y`, the script creates `./.opencode/` and continues in project-local mode.
-3. (Project-local only, first run) Prompts whether to copy global profiles `~/.config/opencode/oh-my-opencode-*.json` into `.opencode/`.
+3. (Project-local only, first run) Prompts whether to copy global profiles `~/.config/opencode/oh-my-opencode-*.json` into `./.opencode/`.
-   - Your answer is persisted to `.opencode/.switch-omo-config.copy-profiles` (`y` or `n`) so you won’t be asked again in that project.
+   - Your answer is persisted to `./.opencode/.switch-omo-config.copy-profiles` (`y` or `n`) so you won’t be asked again in that project.
 4. Scans the chosen directory for `oh-my-opencode-*.json`, compares hashes to find the active profile, and copies the selected profile to `oh-my-opencode.json` in the same directory.

 > **Note**: After switching configs, you must exit and reopen OpenCode for the changes to take effect.
 To continue from your previous session, use `/session` and select the last session.

-## Reset the project prompt
+## Reset the project prompts

-To be asked again whether to copy global profiles into a specific project’s `.opencode/`, delete this file in that project:
+To be asked again in a project directory, delete either (or both):

-- `.opencode/.switch-omo-config.copy-profiles`
+- `./.switch-omo-config.create-opencode` (re-ask whether to create `./.opencode/`)
+- `./.opencode/.switch-omo-config.copy-profiles` (re-ask whether to copy global profiles)

+If you want a full reset for that directory, delete `./.opencode/` as well.

 ## Config file structure